diesel1064/Sass-Framework/README.md

 ###Features
 ####-Current and WIP

+- User will have the ability to download compressed and precompiled sass-framework (WIP)

+- User will have the ability to download entire sass-framework to use in own sass compiler to make any desired changes to the scss files (WIP)

 - By simply inputting breakpoints for your standard desktop size, large desktop size and tablet size, the entire grid system will dynamically adjust widths, margins and padding

 - By inputting primary and secondary color variables, the entire site will adjust accordingly (WIP)